soulmachines/sm-web-component/rebuild/README.md

 ## Styling

 (Tailwind)[https://tailwindcss.com/] is setup and used to style the web components.
+All tailwind styles are under a `sm-` prefix, to avoid naming collisions.

 It compiles multiple css files for each entry point.
 This is so that someone can use the `sm-video` component, without inherting the `sm-widget` styles.